-Community Planning partners have agreed the vision for Midlothian as "Midlothian - a great place to grow".
-The key priorities that have been identified are:
+Midlothian Council delivers its priorities through the Community Planning Partnership and the Single Midlothian Plan.
+Community Planning partners have agreed the vision for Midlothian as "Midlothian - a great place to grow" with the following three areas previously identified as key priorities.